 If ASQA grants your registration, future compliance audits will assess your compliance in relation to the training and

-Auditors will ask for evidence that your practice demonstrates compliance with the Standards.
+Assessors will ask for evidence that your practice demonstrates compliance with the Standards.

 For more information, refer to ASQA’s general direction Resourcing requirements—for applicants seeking initial registration or change to scope of registration.

 Hospitable Training is an RTO that delivers the Certificate III in Retail Operations.
 Hospitable Training’s main client cohort is employees currently working in retail stores.
 Hospitable Training has developed its training and assessment strategy for the Certificate III in Retail Operations specifically for this client cohort, who have existing retail skills and knowledge acquired from their current employment.